Home » Blog » Developing Music Literacy » Lay the Foundation » Homework in Elementary Music Classes, Really?

 Steps for Reading Music

-Since some of our reading songs are as short as 12 seconds long, I tell my students everyone has 36 seconds to do all three steps of their homework.
-And, it can be done anywhere, in the car, in the kitchen, as they wait for soccer practice to start, etc.
+Some of our reading songs are as short as 12 seconds long, so I told students they can complete all three steps of their homework in just 36 seconds.
+It can be done anywhere—on the way to soccer practice, in the kitchen, or riding in the car.

 Frequency of “Homework”

-Music reading should be integrated into every lesson.
-But, this does NOT mean we have homework every music day.
-We practice each lesson at least three class sessions before we complete the homework pages and I send them home.
-Students need to be able to read and perform the song independently before you send it home.
+Elementary music reading should be integrated into every lesson—but that doesn’t mean students get homework every music day.
+We practice each lesson for at least three class sessions before completing the Take it Home page and sending it home.

 No Grading Outside of Class

-This homework in elementary music classes does not create any outside-of-class grading.
-And, students do not need to return anything.
+This style of music homework in elementary classrooms doesn’t create extra grading.
+Students don’t need to return anything.

-The best part of this system is I get accurate, frequent checks on the music reading levels of my students.
-For more about how to use observational assessments, click to see How to Use Take it Home Pages as Music Assessments.
+For more about how to use Take Home Pages as observational assessments, see this post: How to Use Take Home Pages as Music Assessments.

-Students take more ownership of their learning when they can see their accomplishments and their growth.
-They gain confidence in their abilities and build real self-esteem as their music reading skills grow.
-And, they draw correlations outside the music classroom.
+Students take more ownership of their learning when they see their progress.
+They gain confidence and build real self-esteem as their music literacy grows—and they start noticing connections beyond the music room.

 No Makeup Work